FoodStandardsAgency/register-a-food-business-environment/README.md

 ## Getting started

-- If developing on Windows, enable WSL
+- If developing on Windows, enable WSL - this should be done and working bbefore installing Docker.
 - Verify Docker and docker-compose are installed.
+On Windows, you will need to enable WSL2 integration and maybe run `Add-LocalGroupMember -Group "docker-users" -Member $env:UserName` and restart to add user to group.
 - Run `setup-packages.sh` to install npm, nvm etc.
+- Close the terminal and start a new session.
 - Run the following command: `./cloneRepos.sh`.
 This will clone the other repositories and check out the develop branches.
 The script will also create the following files:
   - .env
   - .env-collections-service